 The older group-member described being hit twice on his back, on his left and right arm, his backside, and on his head by this long club.
-Originating from Syria, he likened this officer’s uniform and tactics to those used by the Islamic State back in his home community.
+Originating from Syria, he likened this officer’s uniform and tactics to those used by the so-called Islamic State back in his home country.

 “What you think D’aesh make in Syria, he make like this here”

 “And the police [next to the vehicle] see all of this”

 After escaping from the masked officer, each pair of three ran around a bend in the road further into Bosnia and waited for the rest of their group to pass this gauntlets.
 Finally, when all of the group had passed through this procedure, the man in the balaclava mask returned to the other police officers at which point one of the officers took out his pistol and fired it into the air three times.

 The group then walked down a mostly straight road which eventually passed by a supermarket.
 After approximately 20 km of walking, they finally reached Velika Kladusa.
 The men had crossed many borders in the last months since leaving their homes in Idlib and escribed disbelief at the level of violence that they had encountered in Croatia:

 “And all of these borders, nobody treated us [like this]”

 “It’s not just with our group, it’s all groups”